Skip to content

 Writing Environment Files

-Each MLIP is defined by a small Python file with PEP 723 inline metadata specifying its dependencies and a setup() function that returns an ASE calculator.
+Each MLIP environment is defined by a small Python file with three pieces:

 Creating a New Environment